camilne9/election_analytics_blog/posts/polling.md

 Both of these choices were made with the idea that -in the absence of more recent data- using the **most recent data is the best available proxy**.

 # Electoral Votes vs Popular Votes
-When considering the result of a US presidential election, we can consider either the electoral vote counts resulting form the way states contribute to the overall result or we can consider the two party vote percentage acquired by each of the major parties.
+When considering the result of a US presidential election, we can consider either the electoral vote counts resulting from the way states contribute to the overall result or we can consider the two party vote percentage acquired by each of the major parties.
 While two party vote percentage is simpler to work with, the electoral votes is what ultimately determined the winner of the election.

 To account in part for the impact of the electoral college in distorting the election results, I *normalize* the difference in electoral vote count as if the total number of electoral votes is 100.
 This makes the plots more reasonable to compare because two party popular vote share is constrained so that the total percentage of votes is 100%.